 Why did you decide to write Schweizer Küchengeheimnisse?

-As you were doing research for this book, what was the most surprising thing that you discovered about Swiss cuisine?
+As you were doing research for this book, what was the most surprising thing you discovered about Swiss cuisine?

 DAHINDEN: The pioneer’s spirit.
 Maestro Martina, a Renaissance-era cook from Ticino, was the first to introduce the notion of time in recipes by indicating how many Paternosters you have to pray for each step.
 Anna Wecker lived in the 16th century and became the first woman ever in history to write a cookbook.
 I studied the biography of César Ritz, who built a hotel empire using a franchising model much ahead of his time.
 Julius Maggi, the inventor of the Maggi cube, was a nutrition pioneer and had an important impact on the kitchens of average people.
 I learned about the cook of Napoleon and about François Vatel, who prepared sumptuous tables for the Sun King, and about the street vendor who invented the ice cream cone and made ice cream popular in Victorian London.